calroc/Thun/docs/Types.rst

     from itertools import permutations

-“Any” types can be specialized to numbers and stacks, but not vice
+"Any" types can be specialized to numbers and stacks, but not vice
 versa:

 .. code:: ipython2